Table of Contents

 So if you from a risk standpoint, if you can’t consistently keep up with the laws, then you might need to choose a property manager.

-So think about like a tenant calling you on the phone, telling you a sob story you know, “Why I wasn’t unable to pay rent.”
+So think about like a resident calling you on the phone, telling you a sob story you know, “Why I wasn’t unable to pay rent.”

-If you can’t have a difficult conversation with that tenant, it is much easier to have that difficult conversation through us.
+If you can’t have a difficult conversation with that resident, it is much easier to have that difficult conversation through us.

 So that’s another thing that property managers do is we insulate you from those things.